Warning, borrowing money also costs money.

 The legal secondary regime known as the “Legal Community”

-In this regime, we distinguish three assets:
+In this regime, three assets are distinguished:

-- The husband’s own assets;
+• The husband’s personal assets;

-- The wife’s own assets;
+• The wife’s personal assets;

 Simulate your credit online